Deep Policy Iteration with Integer Programming for Inventory Management: Inventory Management Application

-where note that the value-to-go is implicitly a function of the decisions $x$ since they impact the next-state $\textbf{I}^{\prime}$.
-Using this value-function approximation, the inventory fulfillment problem for each time period can be now written as
+Finally, letting $c, b_o$ denote the weight vector and bias of the output layer, we have that $V(\mathbf{I}^{\prime}_i) = c^\top \textbf{Z}_{\Psi} + b_o,$ where the value-to-go is implicitly a function of the decisions $x$ since they impact the next state $\mathbf{I}^{\prime}$.
+Using this value-function approximation, the inventory fulfillment problem for each time period can now be written as \allowdisplaybreaks